liamhowlett/fabric-rti-livesurvey/README.md

 2. A Logic App is triggered upon submission
 3. The Logic App pushes the data into a Fabric Eventstream
 4. The Eventstream processes and streams the data into a KQL database in an Eventhouse
-5. The data is visualised in real time on a RTI Dashboard in Fabric
+5. The data is visualised on a Real-Time Dashboard in Fabric

 <img width="675" height="229" alt="image" src="https://github.com/user-attachments/assets/b45e47d4-50f8-4b2e-baf0-261b0725db7a" />

 *Diagram: End-to-end flow of the RTI demo*

 ---
-## 🛠️ Pre-requisites
+## ✅ Pre-requisites

 - An Azure subscription to be able to spin up:
   - A Fabric Capacity